qwertie/ecsharp/index.md

 Learn More
 ----------

 To learn more about Enhanced C#, please read ["Enhanced C# for ordinary coders"](/ecs/for-normal-coders.html).
-If you _still_ want to learn more after that, you can graduate to ["Enhanced C# for Programming Language Nerds"](/ecs/for-programming-language-pundits.html).

 Most of the features currently available in Enhanced C# are implemented as LeMP macros.
 To learn about all these features, please visit the [LeMP home page](/lemp).